idootop/nested_scroll_view_plus/README.md

 ### ⭕️ For Older Flutter Versions

-Due to changes in Flutter versions, the new version of `NestedScrollView` has undergone several breaking changes.
-If you are using an older version of Flutter, please follow these steps to install the appropriate branch from the old [Git repository](https://github.com/idootop/custom_nested_scroll_view).
+If you are using an older version of Flutter, please follow these steps to install the appropriate branch from the [old git repository](<(https://github.com/idootop/custom_nested_scroll_view)>).

 ```shell
 dependencies: